bonfacewanga/Phase-1-Final-Project/README.md

 The user is required to adhere to their meals and make sure to enjoy themselves and relax as they await the pending week and the exercises that come with it.

 ## Additional Functionalities
+The application has buttons that listen for a click event then display an alert message as per the callback functions passed as arguments to the event listeners attached to the button(The event targets).